vrxmike/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. I'd prefer the first ones actually ->Display the first 10 lines of /etc/passwd
 6. Line #2 -> script that displays the third line of the file iacta.
 7. It is a good file that cuts iron without making a noise ->script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
+8. Save current state of directory -> script that writes into the file ls_cwd_content the result of the command ls -la